Laiba-Awan/To-Do-app-React/README.md

 We used this hook for saving data to the localstorage.
 We also used props to transfer data from one component to another.

-We also used bootstrap to style the UI of the app.
+We also used Bootstrap to style the UI of the app.